Income Tax Rebate in India

 Hindu Undivided Families (HUF) and individuals who earn interest on the savings account are eligible to claim tax exemption.
 They can hold a savings account with co-operative society, post office or bank.

-The claim for tax rebate cannot be made by savings account that body of individuals, association of person or firms hold.
+The claim for income tax rebate in India cannot be made by savings account that body of individuals, association of person or firms hold.

 Individuals paying taxes can also receive tax rebates on the sum they donate to certain charitable organisations or institutions set up by the Indian government u/s 80G.